EIN 36-2922811

 Program areas at SOILL

-Unified champion schools:in 2022 unified champion schools served over 300 schools providing programming opportunities in 3 component areas including unified sports, youth leadership and whole school engagement.
+Unified champion schools:in 2023 unified champion schools served over 300 schools providing programming opportunities in 3 component areas including unified sports, youth leadership and whole school engagement.
 Throughout the year we saw the results of two successful state-wide digital engagement events: the hybrid youth activation summit and the end of the playvs unified esports leagues.
-Unified sports competitions were hosted on various levels for dance, bass fishing, esports, basketball, soccer and track and field.
+Unified sports competitions were hosted on various levels for dance, esports, basketball, soccer and track and field.
 College initiatives and involvement has increased and the growth of the college inclusion council has made a huge impact.
 Youth activation and youth leadership opportunities across the state have continued to develop and professional development has been offered on all levels.
 Two very successful school wide / community wide campaigns were offered with respect week and national inclusive schools week.
+Unified bags and bowling were introduced as a new prospective sports in 2023.

 Grants made by SOILL